MediaComem/comem-archioweb/exercises/rest.md

 * Close the issue.
 * List all issues of the repository.

+Except that you won't be using the web interface, you'll be communicating with the API in JSON.

 Read the [GitHub REST API documentation](https://docs.github.com/en/rest) and perform these actions with your new favorite tool: Postman.